squid808/gShellApiGenerator/README.md

 Once completed the ambition is to provide a sustainable way to provide PowerShell APIs through the PowerShell Gallery.

 Please stay tuned.

+### More Information
+For more information on how it works, its status and how you can contribute [please check here](https://github.com/squid808/gShellApiGenerator/blob/master/CONTRIBUTE.md).